Tips For Building Your CMO-CEO Relationship

 Drew: When you bring in a CMO, what are your expectations of the role that they’re going to play in and how they’re going to be successful?

 Alan: I have the pleasure of working with what I think is a terrific CMO, and I also have the ability and routinely do interact with dozens and dozens of CMOs every quarter because our products are actually used in power.
-What CMOS are often trying to do, I find that CMOs make a number of interesting, perhaps predictable, but actually very serious mistakes when they talk to the CEO…There’s a tremendous challenge in the industry in which CMOs and marketing in general is hungry to prove that they’re having an impact.
+What CMOS are often trying to do, I find that CMOs make a number of interesting, perhaps predictable, but actually very serious mistakes when they talk to the CEO…There’s a tremendous challenge in the industry in which CMOs and marketing, in general, is hungry to prove that they’re having an impact.
 And there’s a tendency for CMOs to want to really I would say over-rotate on attribution.
-I’m going to go demonstrate that the sales in this region that this particular big deal for a to be to be company this particular launch for B2C Company was empowered by marketing because that’s how I justify my budget and I make things good for everybody.
+I’m going to go demonstrate that the sales in this region that this particular big deal for a to be company this particular launch for B2C Company was empowered by marketing because that’s how I justify my budget and I make things good for everybody.
 The trouble is CEOs are very by their nature suspicious of what I would describe as soft estimates.
 And so when they hear things that sound like grand claims and they look at the data and they say, “Well, that’s really an estimate.
 This isn’t really a great estimate.
 This isn’t something that can be provable,” they become very critical.
 And I think CMOS set themselves up sometimes.

 Drew: If you had a group of CMOs sitting here, what’s one bit of advice you would give them in terms of interacting with the CEO and the board?